-O God, help me at my examinations to remember the things which I have learned and studied.
+O God, help me at my examinations to remember the things, which I have learned and studied.
 Help me to remember well, and to think clearly.
 Help me not to be so nervous and excited that I will not do myself justice, and keep me calm and clear-headed.
 Help me to try my hardest and to do my best.
 This I ask for Jesus' sake.
-Amen. www.carmelites.ie to use as best we can.
-But the sad thing is that we are dissatisfied with them.
+Amen.